 If you have further questions, don't hesitate to give our staff a call.
 Focus on the Family's counselors would be happy to listen to your concerns and help you with some practical suggestions.
 They can also provide you with referrals to qualified marriage and family therapists in your area who specialize in sexual issues.

-In this iQuestions video from Focus on the Family, Elisa Morgan looks at the challenges of maintaining sexual intimacy once kids arrive, and encourages parents with ways to keep meaningful sexual expression a priority.
+Keeping Sex Alive When You're Drained by Parenting Demands: Elisa Morgan looks at the challenges of maintaining intimacy once kids arrive, and she offers ways to keep meaningful sexual expression a priority.